 Snoring & Sleep Apnea

 Dentistry is not just limited to the cleaning and care of teeth.
-Dr. Wolfe practices what is known as “complete dentistry,” considering the patient as a whole to treat underlying problems and conditions associated with the mouth, teeth, and TMJ.
+Dr. Wolfe practices what is known as “complete dentistry,” considering the patient as a whole to treat underlying problems and conditions associated with the mouth, teeth, breathing, and TMJ.
 Dental sleep medicine is a concentration of Dr. Wolfe.
-Using oral appliances, our dentist is able to treat sleep-related breathing disorders, such as snoring and sleep apnea, to patients in Rochester Hills, MI.
+Using his extensive knowledge and training paired with special screening tests and devices, our dentist is able to detect and help treat sleep-related breathing disorders, such as snoring and sleep apnea, to patients.

-While snoring alone is not a major medical concern, it may be an indication of a more serious condition called obstructive sleep apnea (OSA).
+While snoring alone is not a major medical concern, it is a major indication of a more serious condition called obstructive sleep apnea (OSA).
 Snoring occurs when the soft tissue structures of the upper airway collapse and vibrate during sleep, producing the sound known as snoring.
-The prevalence of this disorder increases with age, and it is estimated that as many as 50% of elderly men and women suffer from the disorder.
+The prevalence of this disorder increases with age and weight, and it is estimated that as many as 50% of elderly men and women suffer from the disorder.

 Treatment for OSA will vary based on the individual diagnosis.
-Certain lifestyle changes can help to alleviate the symptoms of OSA, including weight loss, smoking cessation and eliminating alcohol and sedative use.
-The CPAP is the gold standard treatment for sleep apnea in Rochester Hills, MI but often has a poor compliance level.
-Patients often find the CPAP to be uncomfortable.
+Certain lifestyle changes can help to alleviate the symptoms of OSA, including weight loss, smoking cessation, eliminating alcohol and sedative use, obtaining nasal breathing, and establishing a healthy airway.
+The CPAP is the gold standard treatment for sleep apnea, but it often has a poor compliance level.
+Patients can find the CPAP to be uncomfortable, however there are other solutions.
 An oral appliance, also called a snore guard, has shown to be the preferred treatment among most patients.
 An oral appliance is small, discreet, and comfortable to wear.
-Dr. Wolfe can fabricate a custom-made sleep apnea appliance for you to wear during sleep.
+Dr. Wolfe has the information and references to help patients obtain a custom-made sleep apnea appliance to wear during sleep.

 Tooth cavities are, unfortunately, a very common dental problem for both kids and adults.
 Your dentist can usually identify cavities before you experience symptoms so it is important to visit the dentist regularly for screenings and tooth cleanings.